AaravLabsOffical/AaravLabs/README.md

 This repository contains the deployment configuration for both the frontend and backend of the application.

+## Deploying

+Since all the code is containerized, you can deploy

+1. Clone the repository with `git clone https://github.com/AaravLabsOfficial/AaravLabs`
+2. `cd AaravLabs`
+3. Write your own env variables based on `.example.env`
+4. Deploy with `sudo docker compose up -d`

 ## Building

 The recommended way to deploy AaravLabs is using the `docker-compose.yaml` file provided in this repository.
 This file will build and deploy both the frontend and backend applications.